AntonKueltz/AntonKueltz.github.io/_posts/2022-11-27-cryptopals-set2-challenge12.md

 [breaking an ECB encrypted ciphertext](https://cryptopals.com/sets/2/challenges/12) one byte at a time.
 This challenge is probably complex enough that rather than throwing a whole solution onto the end, as in previous challenges, we're going to write out functions step by step as we go.

+# Preliminaries and Groundwork

 The first component we need is an oracle that takes a byte sequence of our choosing, appends a constant byte sequence to the end, and encrypts those bytes under a constant key.
 Since we've got some state (the key and the appended byte sequence) to manage we'll use a class to encapsulate this.